berni-ai/porfolio-manual/datacleaning-framework.md

 ---
 ## 🧠 Final Thoughts

-Before jumping into analysis, ask yourself:
+Before jumping into analysis, ask yourself
 **What story does this data help me tell?**

-This project ensures your dataset is clean, structured, and context-rich—ready to identify the key metrics and dimensions that support real business questions.
+This project ensures your dataset is clean, structured, and context rich ready to identify the key metrics and dimensions that support real business questions.

 ---